 Nine out of 10 marketers agree that an omnichannel consumer journey, consistent across all touchpoints and channels, is positive for consumer loyalty.
 But just 23 percent of marketers are content with their ability to use consumer data to create personalized, seamless experiences.

 Think With Google recently held an event, Google Marketing Next, where industry leaders discussed the forces and trends changing and shaping marketing.
 These four takeaways emerged:

 The ways people get help will evolve

 "To meet and exceed consumer expectations in an assistive future, we at Google continue to innovate.
 And by arming yourself with the right tools and insights, you can ensure that consumer expectations won’t outpace your ability to deliver on them," says Google's Matt Lawson.

 Seeing how online marketing trends and consumer expectations are changing, it’s clear that one form of communication is not going anywhere – SMS.
-Especially for business, SMS remains an effective way to reach consumers.
+Especially for a business, SMS remains an effective way to reach consumers.
 With near perfect open-rates and the fact that seven out of 10 people feel that it’s the ideal way for organizations to get and keep their attention, there's little reason why you shouldn’t be investigating SMS as part of your digital marketing strategy.
 If you’re curious about how business SMS can benefit your organization, read our recent article which outlines why bulk SMS should be your top priority this year.